These instructions apply to MACTRAP Polymer 250-3000 litre units.

 Inspection and testing: Check local requirements as they may vary.
-It is recommended that a lidded inspection (typical Marley type T section with screw cap pre inlet or post outlet chamber be fitted on inlet and outlet.
+It is recommended that a lidded inspection (typical Marley type T section with screw cap pre-inlet or post-outlet chamber be fitted on inlet and outlet.
 These can be set to the invert levels.
 Ensure good access.
 Check and clean regularly to avoid malodour.
 Do not allow FOG build up to exceed 50% outlet pipe diameter.

 Backflow prevention: Can be mitigated by installing a backflow prevention device within five metres of the grease trap.
 Check local regulations.

 Venting: All polymer MACTRAP grease traps must be vented off either inlet or outlet, close to the tank to ensure good ventilation.
 If any doubt a hole can be cut on the top of the tanks and a skin fitting inserted to take a vent directly off the tank top or between risers if underground.
-If installing a vent off the lid, Install a 50-100 mm vent (depending on local requirement) on the lid with skin fitting or appropriate Wallace seal.
+If installing a vent off the lid, install a 50-100 mm vent (depending on local requirement) on the lid with skin fitting or appropriate Wallace seal.
 For cross ventilation install one at each end of the grease trap above the water line.
 If the outlet is direct to sewer then a vent on outlet may be required.
-On MACTRAP polymer traps the installer should drill a hole size to suit the spigot in position that suits (one at each end of the lid) to ensure air flow over FOG at all times.
+On MACTRAP polymer traps the installer should drill a hole size to suit the spigot in a position that suits (one at each end of the lid) to ensure air flow over FOG at all times.
 Ensure air space above FOG is well ventilated to meet council requirements.
 (Check what your local requirements are).